-Military officers (OF-3 and higher) and/or civil equivalent assigned to NATO HQs and Agencies, NATO and Partner nations′ Ministry of Defence and subordinated HQs, Ministry of Interior, and Ministry of Foreign Affairs which are involved in the NATO crisis management planning and decision making.
+Military officers (OF-3 and higher) and/or civil equivalent assigned to NATO HQs and agencies; NATO Ally and Partner nations′ Ministry of Defence and subordinated HQs; Ministry of Interior, and Ministry of Foreign Affairs, dealing with crisis management at a politico-strategic level.

-- identify emerging crises at strategic level, including natural and man-made disasters, to support the development of a strategic assessment within the context of NATO′s contribution to a Comprehensive Approach (CA);
+- Support the development of strategic assessment within the context of NATO′s contribution to a Comprehensive Approach (CA);

-- assist in SACEUR′s strategic military advice development, through drafting of strategic assessment, while applying the Comprehensive Operations Planning Directive (COPD).
+- Assist in SACEUR′s strategic military advice development by performing drafting of strategic assessment, while applying the Comprehensive Operations Planning Directive (COPD).

 NATO Crisis Management Fundamentals